poiuto/gruvbox9/Readme.md

 # Gruvbox 9 - Vim Colorscheme
-> This is based on [gruvbox8](https://github.com/lifepillar/vim-gruvbox8), I have add js and jsx surpport when use [vim-jsx-improve plugin](https://github.com/neoclide/vim-jsx-improve/pull/47)
+> The gruvbox9 is based on [gruvbox8](https://github.com/lifepillar/vim-gruvbox8), I have add js and jsx surpport when use [vim-jsx-improve plugin](https://github.com/neoclide/vim-jsx-improve/pull/47)

 This is a simplified and optimized<sup>*</sup> version of [Gruvbox](https://github.com/morhetz/gruvbox) that I have developed